NoahELE/Obsidian-Vault/Learning/Database Systems/Transactoins.md

 - Exclusive Locks
     - Access is reserved for the transaction which locks the object
     - **Must** be used when WRITE
-    - Granted *if and only* if there is no other locks on the object
+    - Granted _if and only_ if there is no other locks on the object
-    - In MySQL, `SELECT ...
-FOR UPDATE`
+    - In MySQL, `SELECT … FOR UPDATE`
 - Shared Locks
     - Other transactions are also granted `READ` access
     - Issued when a transaction wants to `READ` the object and there is no exclusive lock on the object
-    - In MySQL, `SELECT ...
-FOR SHARE`
+    - In MySQL, `SELECT … FOR SHARE`

 #### Dead Lock